JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-intro.md

 * **Local integration**: connect your multiplatform and Xcode projects directly with a special script or use the CocoaPods dependency manager for setups involving local Pod dependencies.
-* **Remote integration**: set up an SPM dependency using XCFrameworks or distribute shared modules through CocoaPods.
+* **Remote integration**: set up a SwiftPM dependency using XCFrameworks or distribute shared modules through CocoaPods.

 For more details on this topic, see [iOS integration methods](multiplatform-ios-integration-overview.md).